-The above arguments lead to a conceptual model of the brain that comprises a collection of dynamical systems (e.g. cells or populations of cells), each representing as an input-stateoutput model, where the state remains forever hidden.
-However the inputs and outputs are accessible and are causally related where the output of one system constitutes the input to another.
-A complete description therefore comprises the nature of these relationships (the Volterra series corresponding to the function h) and the neuronal transients.
-This constitutes a mesoscopic level of description that permits a degree of 'black-boxness' but with no loss of information.
+The above arguments lead to a conceptual model of the brain that comprises a collection of dynamical systems (e.g., cells or populations of cells), each representing as an input-state-output model, where the state remains, for us, forever hidden.
+However, the inputs and outputs are accessible and are causally related where, in this special case of the brain, the output of one system constitutes the input to another.
+A complete description therefore